Samasource/sama-cli/README.md

 ## Configuration

-Before using the Sama CLI, you need to specify the Sama Project ID, API Key, and AWS credentials to Sama's S3 Bucket to use, all which are provided by your Sama project manager.
+Before using the Sama CLI, you need to specify the Sama Project ID, API Key, and AWS credentials to Sama's S3 Bucket, all which are provided by your Sama project manager.
 The following instructions also assume that your Sama Project manager has already configured all the neccessary Sama Project inputs and outputs.

 Create a new folder and set the current working directory to it.
 For example,
 ```sh